adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 - For receiving donations that you send to us and for fraud detection.
 - To promote our products.
 - In connection with our social media pages, social networks use the data for market research and advertising purposes.
+- For evaluating your application for recruitment purposes and offering you jobs.

 ### What is the legal basis of data processing? {: #what-is-legal }